 Research Associate, Center for Applied Research and Educational Improvement - University of Minnesota

-Assistant Professor, Educational Policy Analysis and Evaluation Program - Arizona State University
+Assistant Professor, The Mary Lou Fulton Teachers College - Arizona State University

 Assistant Research Professor and Director of the College Research and Evaluation Services Team (CREST), Institute for the Science of Teaching and Learning (ISTL) - Arizona State University